What are HTTP Headers: Examples and Most Common Types

-As you might be aware, web scraping or web data collection tools, such as Web Scraper API, are a thriving method to gather a vast amount of publicly available intelligence in an automated way.
+Web scraping or web data collection tools, such as the Web Scraper API, are a thriving method for gathering vast amounts of publicly available intelligence in an automated way.
 Simply put, the more you know, the more you grow, right?
-But how much do you know about web scraping process itself?
+But how much do you know about the web scraping process itself?

-When it comes to the technical side of web scraping which evolved into the art itself, perhaps the most interesting part is that there is no correct way to set up a web scraper.
+When it comes to the technical side of web scraping, which has evolved into an art itself, perhaps the most interesting part is that there is no single correct way to set up a web scraper.
+However, some approaches are more effective than others.

 What are HTTP headers?

-HTTP headers’ purpose is to enable both for the client and server to transfer further details within the request or response.
+The purpose of HTTP headers is to enable both the client and server to transfer further details within the request or response.
+These headers carry details that help the client and server understand how to handle the request or response properly.

-HTTP stands for HyperText Transfer Protocol, which on the internet manages how communication is structured and transferred, and how web servers (think websites) and browsers (e.g. Chrome, Internet Explorer) should respond to different requests.
+HTTP stands for HyperText Transfer Protocol, which on the internet manages how communication is structured and transferred, as well as how web servers (such as websites) and browsers (e.g., Chrome, Firefox, or Safari) should respond to different requests.

 Generally, the user sends a request that includes a header.
 HTTP headers contain additional information for the web server.
 Web servers then respond by sending over specified data back to the client.
-Data is structured, if possible, according to the software specifications contained in the request header.
+Some request headers may influence how the server formats or customizes the response.

-HTTP headers can be grouped based on their context:
+The HTTP headers list can be grouped based on their context:

-Request header is sent by the client i.e. internet browser in an HTTP transaction.
-These headers send many details about the source of the request, e.g. the type of browser (or application in general) being used and its version.
+The HTTP request header is sent by the client i.e., internet browser, in an HTTP transaction.
+HTTP request headers send many details about the source of the request, such as the type of browser (or application in general) being used and its version.

-HTTP request headers are an important part of any HTTP communication.
-Websites tailor their layouts and design in accordance to the type of machine, operating system and application making the request.
-A collection of information on the software and hardware of the source is sometimes called “user agent”.
+HTTP request headers are a crucial part of any HTTP communication.
+Websites tailor their layouts and designs to the type of machine, operating system, and application making the request.
+A collection of information on the software and hardware of the source is sometimes referred to as a “user agent.”
 Otherwise, content might be displayed incorrectly.

 If the website in question does not recognize the user agent, it will often default to one of these two actions.
-Some websites will display a default HTML version they have prepared for cases like these while others will block the request entirely.
+Some websites will display a default HTML version they have prepared for cases like these, while others will block the HTTP request entirely.

 Response headers are sent by a web server in HTTP transaction responses.
-Response headers often contain information on whether the initial request went through, type of connection, encoding etc. If the request did not go through, then HTTP response headers will contain an error code.
+Response headers often contain information on whether the initial request was successful, the type of connection, encoding, and other details.
+If the request is not successful, the HTTP response headers will contain an error code.
 HTTP header error codes are divided into specific categories:

 1xx – Informational